 - Develop environments that support academic success

-The school wide expectation will be implemented during the week of September 9, 2019, and throughout the school year.
-Refer to the Rosa Parks PBIS Matrix for more details on these expectations.
+Please refer to the Rosa Parks PBIS Matrix for more details on these expectations.